itplr-kosit/xrechnung-schematron/docs/development.md

 The main `ant` targets for developing are:

-* `compile`
+* `compile-schematron-rules`
 * `test` (unit testing)
 * and `dist` (creating the distribution artefact)

-However, because of the complex dependencies, you may only expect `compile` target to work without any customizations.
+However, because of the complex dependencies, you may only expect `compile-schematron-rules` target to work without any customizations.

 ## Distribution